 Credit Recovery is designed to give those students who have failed a class an opportunity to redo coursework or retake a course through alternate means (any costs are the students responsibility).
-Credit Recovery is designed for Seniors only and only 1 class per subject area and then only with the Principal's permission.
+Credit Recovery is designed for Seniors only and then only with the Principal's permission.
 Only under extraordinary circumstances may any non-senior take a credit recovery class or take more than 1 credit recovery class per subject area.